alextoft/sureflap/README.md

 The hub uses the LogMeIn Xively protocol over HTTPS to talk to the cloud, but is not [obviously] vulnerable to any kind of MiTM attack and exposes no open ports whatsoever on the LAN.
 I've managed to get hold of a spare hub, but not done anything with it yet.
 It's all Microchip stuff, based around a 32bit/80MHz PIC32MX695F MIPS SoC with 512KB flash, 128KB RAM, 10/100 Ethernet and USB2 OTG.
 Also on the board are a WRF24J48MA 2.4GHz wireless module (to communicate with the flap) and obligatory ENC424J600 Ethernet controller to manage it.
 The PCB appears to have an 8-pin FPC serial connector and JTAG interface which both look promising.
 Having said that, if it's possible to discover details of the wireless connection between hub and flap then a pure software implementation of the hub could be achievable.

 You will need: PHP and PHP_CURL.
-You will have to: edit the config.php file and enter your own login details.
+You will have to: copy config.php.dist file to config.php and enter your own login details.

 For sake of example, the scripts assume a single household with a single hub, a single flap and a single cat (or dog).